quii/learn-go-with-tests/os-exec.md

 The second part is where we have our business logic and by looking at the code we can see where the "seam" in our logic starts; it's where we get our `io.ReadCloser`.
 We can use this existing abstraction to separate concerns and make our code testable.

-Our `TestKeithCommand` can act as our integration test between our two concerns so we'll keep hold of that and make sure it keeps working.
+Our `TestGetData` can act as our integration test between our two concerns so we'll keep hold of that and make sure it keeps working.

 Here is what the newly separated code looks like